CedarsDSN/Galaxy_tutorial_RNAseq_single_end/docs/Secondary analysis/Quantification of reads.rst

 * Depending on whether your samples were stranded or unstranded, select it from the dropdown menu

-* Upload a gene annotation file for the genome you are working with using the "Upload Data" button on the left upper hand side of the page
+* Upload a gene annotation file for the genome you are working with using the "Upload Data" button on the left upper-hand side of the page

-* The file should appear in the history and can then be selected from the dropdown menu of the Gene annotation file
+* The file should appear in the history and can then be selected from the dropdown menu of gene annotation file

 * Under "Output format", specify the format as "Gene-ID "\t" read-count (MultiQC/DESeq2/edgeR/limma-voom compatible)"